boots-edu/textbook/source/original/week4.md

 Classes can also contain member functions ( __methods__ ) that can access both  __public__  and  __private__  members of the class.

-A class with methods can be viewed as a self\-contained entity which  __encapsulates__  some concept, allowing us to use the class without knowing anything about its internal structure or implementation.
+A class with methods can be viewed as a self-contained entity which  __encapsulates__  some concept, allowing us to use the class without knowing anything about its internal structure or implementation.

 __Topic: __  __Classes__